European shares extend gains, telecoms get M&A boost

 The Swiss bank's disclosure comes as part of what is expected to be a combined bill of more than $5 billion and criminal charges for five of the world's biggest banks in a settlement with U.S. and British authorities over the foreign exchange probe.

-On the downside, Luxury-goods group Burberry sank more than 5 percent after it lowered its 2016 retail and wholesale profit guidance due to foreign exchange movements and said it was seeing increased uncertainty in some markets, taking the shine off forecast-beating results.
+Luxury-goods group Burberry sank almost 4 percent after it lowered its 2016 retail and wholesale profit guidance due to foreign exchange movements and said it was seeing increased uncertainty in some markets, taking the shine off forecast-beating results.

+Britain's second-biggest energy supplier SSE delivered higher full-year earnings as its energy supply and network businesses made stronger profits, allowing it to pay its shareholders a higher dividend.

-Greek shares stayed choppy in cautious trading and were last up 0.9 percent after opening lower.
-EU Economic Affairs Commissioner Pierre Moscovici said debt talks between Greece and its lenders must be accelerated to reach a deal in the coming weeks, while Moody's said that the outlook for Greece's banking system was negative.
+Greek shares were down 0.4 percent as EU Economic Affairs Commissioner Pierre Moscovici said debt talks between Greece and its lenders must be accelerated to reach a deal in the coming weeks.

 Europe bourses in 2015: link.reuters.com/pap87v